Smartpredict/showcase/README.md

 # showcase
-A list of use case example of SmartPredict
+A list of example use cases of SmartPredict